 Right, time to get real.
 Google runs this joint (this joint being the internet) and they have a social network they’d like people to start using.
 You may have already noticed that you now need a Google+ account to have a Youtube account – this is just one of a whole host of changes Google is making to the internet to get you using Google+.

-If you have a gmail account, an android phone, a Youtube account or Google places for your business, you already have a Google+ account.
+If you have a Gmail account, an android phone, a Youtube account or Google places for your business, you already have a Google+ account.

 Okay, so I might have a Google account but why does my business need Google+?

-So there are actually three very good reasons
+So there are actually three very good reasons.

 1. Every business needs to be set up on Google Places and, ideally, collect reviews there.
 Google Places is not just an indicator to Google that your business is legit (for SEO) but signals to your customers that you’re legit.
 To have a Google Places account, you must have had your business address verified by Google to it’s a big tick in the authenticity box.
 You will also find that you Google Places listing will show up in Google searches for your or similar businesses in your area.

-2. Google+ is way to cheat at SEO (and not in a black-hat way!).
+2. Google+ is a way to cheat at SEO (and not in a black-hat way!).
 Social media indicators are important both directly and indirectly for SEO but we now know that Google+ plays a very interesting role.
-If you’ve ever had contact with someone over Google (using gmail, for example), your business will show up in their search results where appropriate.
+If you’ve ever had contact with someone over Google (using Gmail, for example), your business will show up in their search results where appropriate.
 This means you get a mega SEO boost within your existing Google network (which could be a very significant factor).

 3. Traffic hacking.
 SEO isn’t everything when it comes to Google and Google+.
 Search marketing will play a key role in generating traffic and sales but Google+ can help you direct traffic through referral.
 People do use Google+ and their ‘circles’.
 Just like any other social platform, links from you Google+ bio and from the content you share, all stands to generate click back to your website’s key content and pages.